One in 100 children is born with heart disease. Only one in 10 has access to care.

 Our Sustainable Approach

 We lead training partnerships with medical volunteer teams from top teaching and research institutions.
 These volunteer teams commit to multi-year partnerships to train and empower their peers in the delivery of high-quality, team-based care.
 Read more about our work to support and train nurses.

 When these local hospitals and programs consistently deliver high-quality, complex care, they become a Children’s HeartLink Center of Excellence.
 Centers of Excellence commit to training other pediatric cardiac specialists from low-resource environments.
 This is the heart of our train-the-trainer delivery model.
 This is how we treat the most children the fastest.

-We’re a Leader in This Field
+A Leader in This Field

 Our Medical Volunteer Teams

-- Amrita Institute of Medical Sciences, Kochi, India
+- Amrita Hospital, Kochi, India

-- Birmingham Children’s Hospital, Birmingham, UK
+- Birmingham Children’s Hospital, Birmingham, England

 - Boston Children’s Hospital, Boston, Massachusetts